 To confront these challenges, business leaders, policymakers, investors, and other stakeholders need information about the nature of the risks they face.
 They are asking: what impact is climate change having on my supply chain, my investment,or my local community today?
 How will this change going forward?
 How can that risk be mitigated by reducing GHG emissions and investing in more resilient infrastructure and public health systems and other forms of adaptation?
 And, how much will it cost?

 These questions remain largely unanswered at the level of detail and with the level of rigor required for effective decision-making.
 The Climate Impact Lab is changing that by leveraging a first-of-its-kind, evidence-based, data-driven approach to quantify the impacts and costs of climate change, sector-by-sector and community-by-community around the world.
-This research will allow decision-makers in the public and private sectors to understand the risks climate change presents and mitigate those risks through smarter investments and public policy.
-The research will also produce the world’s first empirically-derived estimate of the social cost of carbon — the cost to society from each ton of carbon dioxide emitted.
-This figure can serve as the basis for energy and climate policies.
+This research allows decision-makers in the public and private sectors to understand the risks climate change presents and mitigate those risks through smarter investments and public policy.
+The research produced the world’s first empirically-derived estimate of the social cost of carbon — the cost to society from each ton of carbon dioxide emitted, which is incorporated into the U.S. federal government’s current estimates, forming the basis for energy and climate policies

 The Climate Impact Lab has developed a ground-breaking approach that uses detailed historical climate data to derive actionable information about the future.